cssearcy/AYS-Coding-in-R-Spr-2020/index.md

 There are no prerequisites, and we do not assume any prior background in computer programming or statistics.
 Students should, however, have installed R and R Studio, and worked through a basic tutorial on R Studio.

 # II.
-Assessment of Student Learning & Keys to Student Success
+Assessment of Student Learning

 Assessment of student performance in this course is based on indications that the course learning objectives stated above have been achieved.
 Several areas of measurement will be used to produce a final grade.
 These areas include: